-Applications are invited for the post of University Lecturer in Computer Science (Software Engineering) with effect from 1 March 2013 and no later than 1 October 2013.
-The successful candidate will also be appointed to a Non-Tutorial Fellowship at Kellogg College.
+The Department of Computer Science proposes to appoint three University Lecturers in Computer Science (Software Engineering) with effect from 1 April 2013 and no later than 1 October, 2013.
+The successful candidates will also be appointed to Non-Tutorial Fellowships at Kellogg College.

-Applicants are invited from people whose research falls within software engineering, broadly defined, and who can make an excellent contribution to the development and teaching of the department's Software Engineering Programme of part-time education.
+Applicants are sought whose research falls within software engineering, broadly defined, and who can make an excellent contribution to the development and teaching of the department's Software Engineering Programme of part-time education.